MirelesCloud/conscious_wellness/src/pages/testimonials/testimonials.md

 ---

+Heather is one of the purest healers I’ve ever met.
+She has a true natural ability to heal and such insight and clarity.
+She has a huge heart, and I know and can feel how much she cares and wants the best for me.
+I have no doubt her other clients feel the same way.
+Over the last several years, I’ve had numerous remote intuitive sessions with her.
+I do not exaggerate when I say that every session has been life-changing.
+I’ve seen the effects manifest in my life, and I have no words for how grateful I feel.
+Heather is an exceptional healer and a kind, caring person.
+I would not hesitate to recommend working with her to anyone.
+It would be one of the best decisions you could ever make for yourself and your loved ones.

+*-- Molly*

+---

 Heather is such a gift to me and my children!
 She has cleared multiple allergies for my daughter and myself.
 When I first came to her for my daughter, I was at the end of my rope.
 It seemed like everything was bothering her, food-wise.
 When we finished all of the allergy treatments, we could go back to eating normally.
 Such a relief!
 So, when my 2 month old started exhibiting signs of an allergy, I did not hesitate to have Heather treat my baby.
 After the treatment, he has been the happiest, easiest baby!

 *-- Marisa*